ersguteralbaner/NosanaMonitoringBot/README.md

         }
     }

   In this example, the Chat ID is 123456789.

   Configure the .env File:

-  Create a .env file in the root of your project:
+  Edit the .env file in the root of your project:

-    touch .env
+    nano .env

   Add the following content to your .env file:

     TOKEN=<Your Telegram Bot Token>
     CHAT_ID=<Your Telegram Chat ID>
   Replace <Your Telegram Bot Token> with the token provided by BotFather.
   Replace <Your Telegram Chat ID> with the ID retrieved earlier.

+  Save the changes by pressing CTRL+O and exit with CTRL+X

 ### Step 4: Run the script by executing the following command:
 ```bash